Shoreline Master Program

 The Shoreline Master Program is essentially a shoreline comprehensive plan with a distinct environmental orientation applicable to shoreline areas and customized to local circumstances.
 Collectively, the local master programs comprise the State Shoreline Master Program.
 The SMP update process was carried out in compliance with the Washington State Shoreline Management Act (SMA) and adopted state shoreline management guidelines found in WAC 173-26.

-The Harbor Resource Management Plan during the Shoreline Master Program update process, the Port Angeles Harbor Resource Management Plan was also updated.
+The Harbor Resource Management Plan (PDF) during the Shoreline Master Program update process, the Port Angeles Harbor Resource Management Plan was also updated.
 The Harbor Resource Management Plan (HRMP) is a guidance document, based on a vision developed by citizens and stakeholders of Port Angeles.
 The HRMP is intended to provide a coordinated plan for the future utilization of the Port Angeles Harbor that allocates the water and shoreline areas of the harbor to those public and private sector uses which best benefit the Port Angeles community for the long term.
 The plan proposes specific actions, identifies goals for harbor uses, and will guide development along the shoreline and in the harbor.

 With the help of a grant from the Department of Ecology, the city hired MAKERS architecture - planning - urban design to aid with producing a draft SMP.
 An early action taken in the SMP update process was to form a harbor planning group which was established to guide the planning process.
 The group was comprised of representatives of the primary agencies with interest in the Port Angeles Harbor and shoreline uses.
 Those agencies include the Washington State Department of Natural Resources, Port of Port Angeles, the U.S. Coast Guard, the Lower Elwha Klallam Tribe, Clallam County, and the City of Port Angeles.
 Representatives from Washington State Department of Ecology and the Puget Sound Partnership sat on the committee as ex-officio members.